Great South Coast Walk

 Go to the Resources page to download the entire route in GPX file format

-A steep winding descent down the fire trail takes you towards Newtons Beach, walking beneath the vines of coastal rain forest to cross a ford at Wirra Burra Creek and reach a grassy clearing that provides a possible campsite.
+A steep winding descent down the fire trail takes you towards Newtons Beach, walking beneath the vines of coastal rain forest to cross a ford at Wirra Birra Creek and reach a grassy clearing that provides a possible campsite.
 Climbing out of these lush coastal flats into a paperbark heathland, the route continues southward.
-Crossing a series of dry creekbeds amongst the dense, head-high heath, you finally emerge at the beautiful Little River Estuary, with its waters edge campsite overlooking the sandy bar to the ocean.
-A short but tricky passage around the rocks brings you to the sandbar, before climbing up into the paperbark and banksia heath behind the low line of cliffs.
+Crossing a series of creekbeds amongst the dense, head-high heath, you finally emerge at the beautiful Little Creek Estuary, with its water's edge campsite overlooking the sandy bar to the ocean.
+A short but tricky passage around the rocks brings you to the sandbar and southern shore, or you can use the canoe kept at the campsite to cross the lagoon.
+The track now climbs up into the paperbark and banksia heath behind the low line of cliffs.
 After a few kilometres you turn inland to follow an old disused road towards Harry’s Hut on the Nadgee River, a more likely source of fresh water than sticking to the coast.
 The forest becomes taller and more lush as you approach the hut, final reaching the river and its fern-covered banks.
-You reach the hut in its tiny clearing on the other side by crawling across a fallen log – it is a good place to take a break.39sc12
+You reach the hut in its tiny clearing on the other side by crossing a fallen log – it is a good place to take a break.39sc12

 From the hut, the track takes you back towards the coast, crossing the low heath of Nadgee Moor to emerge at a wild and isolated section of beach and the broad sand bar blocking Nadgee Lake from the sea.
+A detour to beautiful Nadgee Beach before continuing on the lake is worthwhile.
 From the southern end of the bar, a foot track climbs up into the low heath of Endeavour Moor.
-As you approach Cape Howe, the track becomes increasingly vague in parts and at times tunnels its way beneath dense thickets of paperbark to finally emerge at Bunyip Hole, a pleasant waterhole set in a depression in the moor.
+As you approach Cape Howe, the track becomes increasingly vague in parts and at times tunnels its way through dense thickets of paperbark to finally emerge at Bunyip Hole, a pleasant waterhole set in a depression in the moor.

-It is but a short stroll from Bunyip hole to the beach, where you can see the massive sand dunes of Cape Howe.
-As you cross these dunes, you pass a concrete pillar marking the border of New South Wales and Victoria, before regaining the beach a little further on near Conference Point.
-Following alternatively sandy and stony sections of beach, you reach Lake Wau Wauka, a large coastal lagoon, with a lovely campsite on its shore.
+It is but a short stroll from Bunyip Hole to the beach and a sheltered campsite.
+A short while late, you round Cape Howe to pass a stone cairn marking the border of New South Wales and Victoria at Conference Point.
+The massive Cape Howe sand dunes reach the shore not long after the cairn and this provides an entry point to meander through them and merge on the beach further south and follow it to Lake Wau Wauka, a large coastal lagoon, with a lovely campsite on its shore.
 You are now on the Big Beach and all that lies between you and Mallacoota, 20km away is this long stretch of sand.
-It is time for meditation on the walk that you are about to complete, as you wander down this pristine coast – off shore the lighthouse of Gabo Island keeps its watch, while a short detour inland over the dunes is worthwhile to enjoy the setting of fresh water Lake Baracoota.
+It is time for meditation on the walk that you are about to complete, as you wander down this pristine coast – off-shore the lighthouse of Gabo Island keeps its watch, while a short detour inland over the dunes is worthwhile to enjoy the setting of freshwater Lake Baracoota, or even camp there.

 The route here follows that of the Nadgee-Howe Wilderness Track.
 It should be noted that a permit is required from either NSW environment and Heritage or Parks Victoria to camp in this region.
-It should also be noted that Mallacoota Lake is rarely closed off (although it was so when we walked into Mallacoota 12 years ago), which means that a boat trip is needed to finish or start the walk.
-The National Parks people at Merimbula and Mallacoota can provide contact details of people who will do this.
-The access track between the beach and the boat pick-up/drop-off point needs to be added to this site.
+It should also be noted that Mallacoota Lake is rarely closed off (although it was so when we walked into Mallacoota 20 years ago), which means that a boat trip (see trip overview for contact) is needed to finish or start the walk.
+The National Parks people at Merimbula and Mallacoota can also provide contact details of people who will do this.

 39sc19